 The blanket exclusion of white farmers from debt relief purportedly aims to address past discrimination against certain minority farmers and ranchers by the USDA.
 These historical wrongs have been previously addressed through administrative changes and class action settlements.
 Yet now, government is trying to combat that historical racial discrimination by mandating more of it nationwide.

 Whether or not they ultimately are granted loan forgiveness, these farmers simply want equal treatment.
 Instead of a level playing field, under the program enacted by Congress, they are forced to farm at a government-sanctioned competitive disadvantage based on something as immutable as skin color.

 Such racial classifications, however, violate the Constitution’s equal protection guarantee.
 In fact, the Supreme Court has repeatedly said government cannot make those kinds of classifications except in very narrow cases of past discrimination.

-Julie, James, Abraham, Cally, and Chad are fighting back with a federal lawsuit challenging the American Rescue Plan’s unlawful race-based farm loan forgiveness provision.
+Julie, James, Abraham, Cally, and Chad fought back with a federal lawsuit challenging the American Rescue Plan’s unlawful race-based farm loan forgiveness provision.

 On September 8, 2022, they voluntarily dismissed their case after Congress repealed the race-based program and replaced it with a race-neutral debt relief policy as part of the Inflation Reduction Act of 2022.